PortfoliosLab logoPortfoliosLab logo

 With a correlation of 0.95, FJUL and DNOV move almost identically.
 Holding both adds very little diversification - you're essentially doubling your position in the same market segment.
 Choosing one is usually more capital-efficient.

-On 5-year performance, FJUL leads with 11.40% vs 8.14% for DNOV.
+On 5-year performance, FJUL leads with 11.37% vs 7.96% for DNOV.
 Both ETFs have the same 0.85% expense ratio.
-Their volatility is very similar.
+On volatility, FJUL has been the lower-risk option at 1.27%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 FJUL and DNOV have the same expense ratio: 0.85% per year.